VKostoulas/Dose_Generation_3D/README.md

 ### Dataset preparation

-- We follow initial dataset formats similar the [Medical Segmentation Decathlon](http://medicaldecathlon.com/)
+- We follow initial dataset formats similar the [Medical Segmentation Decathlon](http://medicaldecathlon.com/).
 - To train models with this library you must put all your files in a folder with a name of the form: TaskXXX_DatasetName, where XXX should be a 3-digit number, potentially starting with 0s.
-- All the images, doses and label masks should be in .nii.gz format
+- All the images, doses and label masks should be in .nii.gz format.
 - The images should be stored in a folder called 'images', the doses in one called 'doses' and the masks in a folder called 'labels'.

+[//]: # (python dosegen/dataset_creation.py )

+[//]: # (/exports/rt-ai-research-hpc/ekostoulas/datasets/CervixRTDatasetFinal/ )

+[//]: # (/exports/rt-ai-research-hpc/ekostoulas/datasets/raw/Task101_CervixDoseSmall/ )

+[//]: # (/exports/rt-ai-research-hpc/ekostoulas/datasets/CervixRTDatasetFinal/dataset_final_v3.csv )

+[//]: # ("background,applicator,needles,bladder,bowel,rectum,sigmoid")

 [//]: # (You must create a dataset based on nnU-Net conventions.
 You can start with )